Customer Service Guide

 The Community Service Officer (CSO) is a non-commissioned member of the Police Department whose primary duty is to serve the citizens and neighborhoods in Mount Vernon by helping them to identify and solve problems related to crime prevention and quality of life issues.
 The CSO is involved in neighborhood Block Watch, Crime Prevention education and other community services, which do not require a sworn police officer.
 The CSO may be contacted at (360) 336-6250.

-The Mount Vernon Police Department Intern Program is a partnership between the Police Department and Skagit Valley College.
+The Mount Vernon Police Department Intern Program is a partnership between the Police Department and Northwest Career and Technical Academy.
 Intern duties and responsibilities vary from student to student, and may include clerical and other specified areas of need.
-Students are required to work 15 to 20 hours a week to satisfy the internship requirements.
-For additional information, call (360) 336-6224.
+Students are required to work 5-10 hours a week to satisfy the internship requirements.
+For additional information, call (360) 336-6271

 Mount Vernon Police Department offers a range of volunteer opportunities.
 Most volunteers are utilized in the Crime Prevention Unit, Records Division, and Police Administration.
-Volunteers perform tasks to include data entry, filing, working with crime analysis and RSVP, as well as other duties that fit the individual volunteer and/or department needs.
-If you are interested in volunteering your time or would like additional information, contact the Crime Prevention Unit at (360) 336-6224.
+Volunteers perform tasks to include data entry, filing, working with crime analysis, as well as other duties that fit the individual volunteer and/or department needs.
+If you are interested in volunteering your time or would like additional information, contact the Crime Prevention Unit at (360) 336-6258.